BreastScreen Victoria (we, us, our) is committed to protecting your privacy.

-BreastScreen Victoria is committed to protecting your privacy.
-We are required by law to protect personal information and comply with the Health Records Act 2001 (Vic), Privacy Act 1988 (Cth), Privacy and Data Protection Act 2014 (Vic) and other relevant legislation relating to confidentiality and privacy.
+We will handle your personal information according to the Health Records Act 2001 (Vic), Privacy Act 1988 (Cth), Privacy and Data Protection Act 2014 (Vic) and other relevant legislation relating to confidentiality and privacy.

-Why do we collect your information?
+Why do we collect your personal information?

 - providing breast cancer screening and assessment services